benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 #### Step 5: Scope out the competition

 Just because your competitor is doing something doesn’t mean you need to.
 The same goes for keywords.
 Just because a keyword is important to your competitor, doesn’t mean it’s important to you.
 In fact, they may have done a poor job of building their topic buckets and are using keywords that aren’t that helpful.
-However, understanding what keywords your competitors are trying to rank for&nbsp;*is*&nbsp;a great way to help you give your list of keywords another evaluation.
+However, understanding what keywords your competitors are trying to rank for *is* a great way to help you give your list of keywords another evaluation.

 If your competitor is ranking for certain keywords that are on your list, too, it definitely makes sense to work on improving your ranking for those.
 However, don’t ignore the ones your competitors don’t seem to care about.
-Those could be great opportunities for&nbsp;**you**&nbsp;to own market share on important terms, too. &nbsp;Remember, the goal is to end up with a list of keywords that provide some quick wins but also helps you make progress toward bigger, more challenging SEO goals.
+Those could be great opportunities for **you** to own market share on important terms, too.
+Remember, the goal is to end up with a list of keywords that provide some quick wins but also helps you make progress toward bigger, more challenging SEO goals.
 And who doesn’t love goals?
 They make you get up off the couch, turn off the TV and do something with your life.

 Now you’re probably wondering, “how do I figure out what keywords your competitors are using and ranking for?”.